coryjett/Rancher-to-Solo/README.md

 Istio base successfully installed!
 ```

-## Delete the Rancher Istio deployment
+## Delete the Rancher Istio application in the UI and the Rancher Ingress Gateway

 Removing Rancher deployed Istio requires two steps: